mautic/user-documentation/docs/themes/manage_themes.rst

 .. vale on

-You can assign your Mautic instance a default Theme for landing pages.
-Then use the landing page builder to fill in the content for each new landing page you create.
+You can assign your Mautic instance a default Theme for Landing Pages.
+Then use the Landing Page Builder to fill in the content for each new Landing Page you create.

 .. image:: images/theme.png
     :width: 600